socdyn/public-wiki/vesta/jupyter.md

 [12:51]
 Next, on **YOUR** computer:
 [12:52]
-`ssh  -f -N -L localhost:8888:localhost:xxxx netID@vesta.soc.cornell.edu`
+`ssh -N -L localhost:8888:localhost:xxxx netID@vesta.soc.cornell.edu`

 [12:53] Where `xxxx` is the port number jupyter is using on Vesta.
 [12:54] You might need to change `8888` if you already have jupyter running locally.
 8895 worked for me.